 In the modern languages classroom, target language is used consistently and reinforced through the teaching of classroom routines.
-The department is equipped with an excellent language laboratory and all language groups use this facility regularly to improve their confidence in spoken language.
+The department is equipped with an excellent language laboratory and all language groups can make full use of this facility to improve their confidence in spoken language and independent listening comprehensions.

-As a joint venture with Mrs Tercan we organise cookery weeks during which girls research and then make a dish from France, Spain or Germany, using a recipe in the language of course.
+As a joint venture with the Food Technology Department, we organise cookery weeks during which girls research and then make a dish from France, Spain or Germany, using a recipe in the chosen language.
 Last year, Year 8 girls made Bica Gallega.
 In Year 7, the girls decorate a ginger bread man after studying how Christmas is celebrated in northern Europe.

-Girls in KS4 are invited in February to watch a performance of a German play.
-We also enjoy performances by the Onatti visiting Theatre Company.
-The actors are always native speakers, but the scripts are written so as to be accessible to schools.
+They also enjoy performances by the Onatti Visiting Theatre Company.
+The actors are always native speakers, but the scripts are written to be accessible to school aged children.
 The plays are funny and engaging and generally require some audience participation!

-The Foreign Language Competition organised by City of London Freeman School is becoming a regular fixture.
+The Foreign Language Competition organised by City of London Freeman School has become a regular fixture.
 Girls in Key Stage 3 (Years 7-9) write and perform their own play to suit the theme of the competition.

 For the gifted and talented girls in Year 10, six lucky girls have the opportunity to attend a Business Language Champions Competition run in partnership with Surrey University.
 This competition aims to promote foreign languages, cultural cohesion, and the importance of language skills in the work place.